silvermadison/ISS-tracker/README.md

 >>> import flask
 >>> import requests
 >>> import xmltodict
+>>> import geopy
 >>>
 ```
-Quit the python interpreter with ```quit()``` and then run Flask in the container ```flask --app iss_tracker --debug run```.
+Quit the python interpreter with ```quit()``` and exit the container.
+Now we will run Flask using the docker compose file with the command ```docker-compose up```.

 ### Example Outputs and API Query Commands
 Now with the container running, you can test API query commands.
 In order to run the code, open another tab in your linux operating system so that you have two tabs total.
-In one tab the container is running in the foreground and in the other tab API query commands will be made.
+In one tab Flask is running in the foreground and in the other tab API query commands will be made.

 The ```/``` route should output the entire ISS dataset:
 ```